zeek/zeek/script-reference/types.rst

     The scripting layer implementations of these types are found primarily in :doc:`/scripts/base/bif/bro.bif.zeek` and a more granular look at them can be found in ``src/OpaqueVal.h/cc`` inside the Zeek repo.
-Opaque types are an good way to integrate functionality into Zeek without needing to add an entire new type to the scripting language.
+Opaque types are a good way to integrate functionality into Zeek without needing to add an entire new type to the scripting language.

     .. zeek:type:: paraglob